How can reliable self storage protect your valuables?

 Security is without a doubt the most important aspect of any storage facility.
 When deciding where your goods are safest, take the time to thoroughly investigate the security features offered by the facility.
 Security features that should be in place include regular patrols of the area, adequate lighting both inside and outside of the units, CCTV and alarms.
 Some storage facilities use an access control system, which adds a fantastic element of security to the facility, as it requires tenants to use individual PIN codes, security cards or remotes to gain access to the storage area of the facility.
 This system offers both the business and the renter many benefits.
 An access control system allows management of the storage facility to have an accurate log of who is entering and leaving the facility, and when, making it a much more secure environment.

-A major concern within storage facilities is a theft by another rental client, as they already have access to the container area.
+A major concern within storage facilities is theft by another rental client, as they already have access to the container area.
 Individual door alarms provide an added level of security for tenants by immediately alerting management when somebody is trying to gain unauthorised access to a particular unit.

-There are some precautions that storage unit users can and should take to keep their valuable as secure as possible while in storage.
+There are some precautions that storage unit users can and should take to keep their valuables as secure as possible while in storage.
 Start by making sure that all of the expensive and important items are placed at the back of the unit, and well concealed.
 This will protect these things from being lost as a result of a “smash and grab” theft, which does happen in storage facilities.
 Some companies also allow tenants to provide their own locks for container doors.
 When purchasing a lock for your unit, make sure to select one that will hold up well against bolt cutters, and choose one with a short shackle, which is the loop piece that secures what you are locking.
 Only purchase a lock of the disk or cylinder variety because those are the most difficult to cut, and will provide the most security for the unit.

 Carefully choosing your storage provider and taking note of the tips above will allow you to safely store your prized possessions without risk of theft.